Carolusian/aws-billboard/README.md

 ## Update the Price Quotations (Optional)

 This repository contains default price quotations for EC2, RDS and ElastiCache services with different pricing models (On Demanding and Reserved Instances).
-However, prices may changes, you may want to update the quotations from time to time.
+However, prices may change, you may want to update the quotations from time to time.

 Just use this command: `docker-compose run shiny bash /srv/shiny-server/get_quotation.sh`